SEFR Annual Conference, 2019

 ‘Imperial Festivities in Hainaut, 1549’, in collaboration with the Low Countries Sculpture Society as part of the Mons 2015 European Capital of Culture

-'Crossing Boundaries: confessional, political and cultural interactions in early modern festivals and diplomatic encounters', Trinity Hall, University of Cambridge, 2018.
-(For details of the topic see above).
+'Crossing Boundaries: confessional, political and cultural interactions in early modern festivals and diplomatic encounters', 30 April & 1 May 2018 at Trinity Hall, University of Cambridge.

 Conference locations under active planning include TURIN (2019), VERSAILLES (2020, by invitation of the Palace of Versailles) and WARWICK/COVENTRY (2021).